Life Insurance over 50s

 Why do I need life insurance in my 50s and 60s?

-With the cost of insurance cover increasing as you hit your 50s and 60s you may be tempted to think about cancelling your life insurance, particularly if you’ve paid off your mortgage and the children have left home.
+But why would you have life insurance past your 50s and 60s, particularly if you’ve paid off your mortgage and the children have left home?

 1. Your circumstances can change